cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In this stage, the client inputs the following values:

-- password: client password.
+- password: The client's password.
-- client_identity: client identity, as described in {{client-material}}.
+- client_identity: The client identity, as described in {{client-material}}.

 The server inputs the following values:

-- server_private_key: server private for the AKE protocol.
+- server_private_key: The server's private key for the AKE protocol.
-- server_public_key: server public for the AKE protocol.
+- server_public_key: The server's public key for the AKE protocol.
-- server_identity: server identity, as described in {{client-material}}.
+- server_identity: The server identity, as described in {{client-material}}.
-- record: RegistrationUpload corresponding to the client's registration.
+- record: The `RegistrationRecord` object corresponding to the client's registration.
-- credential_identifier: an identifier that uniquely represents the credential.
+- credential_identifier: An identifier that uniquely represents the credential.
-- oprf_seed: seed used to derive per-client OPRF keys.
+- oprf_seed: The seed used to derive per-client OPRF keys.

 The client receives two outputs: a session secret and an export key.
 The export key is only available to the client, and may be used for additional